 The insurance plan year is from September 1 through August 31.
-Current employees can make changes in their insurance coverage during open enrollment each spring.
+Current employees can make changes in their insurance coverage during open enrollment each fall.
 Detailed descriptions of insurance coverage, employee cost, and eligibility requirements are provided to all employees in a separate booklet.
-Employees should contact Ms. Christy Clark for more information.
+Employees should contact the school office for more information.